 Graduating from UC Irvine as an electrical engineer, Salem started as a design engineer before moving to product line management and marketing.
-Until recently, he managed products as diverse as processors, communication interfaces, and software design IP.
+Until recently, he managed products as diverse as processors, communication interfaces and software design IP.
 During this time, Salem saw significant changes in the market.
-Salem has observed that today, a successful product manager must consider complete ecosystems (hardware, software, partners, manufacturers, and competitors), not just simply the features and benefits.
+He has observed that, today, a successful product manager must consider complete ecosystems (hardware, software, partners, manufacturers and competitors), not just simply the features and benefits.

-He has been involved in mobile computing, Internet of Things (IoT), storage, optics, and the Autonomous Driver Assistance System (ADAS).
-When Salem is not helping the Wayfinder program’s cohort of startups, he is consulting for clients as diverse as a fabless semiconductor company developing a high-speed communications product to consumer class security systems.
+He has been involved in mobile computing, Internet of Things (IoT), storage, optics and the Autonomous Driver Assistance System (ADAS).
+When Salem is not helping the Wayfinder program’s cohort of startups, he consults for clients as diverse as a fabless semiconductor company developing a high-speed communications product to consumer class security systems.

 Q1.
 Given your expertise in innovation and technology as they relate to business development, what are the most common challenges companies face in trying to drive market uptake within the ecosystem?